kritijain2269/Angular-Search-User-App/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 Run `npm run start:nodeserver` for a node server.
 Navigate to `http://localhost:3000/`.
 This will start the node server.

+You can use `ng serve` and `npm run start:nodeserver` simultaneoulsy to run the application.

 ## Code scaffolding